 Preparing to Wipe Data

-First, back up any important data.
-Ensure that any critical information is saved elsewhere before starting the wipe process.
-Inform users that their data will be erased and give them a chance to save any personal files.
-Confirm that the device is not in use and is ready to be wiped.
-Ensure you have administrative rights to perform the wipe.
+The first thing you obviously need to do is back up all the important data.
+Make sure no critical information is left elsewhere before you start deleting everything.
+It is also very important to tell the user of that device beforehand and give them a chance to save anything they might need.
+After that, confirm that the device is not in use and is ready to be wiped.
+Make sure you have all the administration rights to start the reset and wipe process.

 Steps to Wipe Data